Abstract

 The solution is also to name the fragments (aka. partitions):

-The stored procedure and examples in this article have been amended accordingly.
-If accepted as a bug by IBM, we will provide further updates here with the defect number and IDS version containing the fix when either are available.
+The stored procedure and examples in this article were amended accordingly.
+If accepted as a bug by IBM, we will provide further updates here with the defect number and IDS version containing the fix when either are known.
 Meanwhile, the above is a full work-around.

 Conclusion